-We now consider an adversarial setting regarding the order at which agents arrive.
-The $\epsilon$-asymptotic design will require randomness on the part of the designer.
-In particular we pursue a random celebrities graph where the set of celebrities, $K$, is not necessarily the set of agents $1,\ldots,K$ but is rather chosen randomly.
-The way we choose a random celebrities graph is by randomly relabeling the agents and then applying the standard celebrities graph to the new labeling - agents whose labels are $1,\ldots,K$ are designated as celebrities and those labeled $K+1,\ldots,N$ are designated as commoners.
+We now consider an adversarial setting regarding the weights assigned to the various issues and the corresponding order in which agents decide.
+As we show, we can resort to a random graph in order to obtain $\epsilon$-efficiency.
+The random graph we obtain will be central in proving the existence of a deterministic observability graph for any set of issues and random permutations.
+The random graph we pursue is, in fact, a random celebrities graph where the set of celebrities, $M$, is not necessarily the set of agents $1,\ldots,M$ but is rather chosen randomly.
+The way we choose a random celebrities graph is by randomly relabeling the agents and then applying the standard celebrities graph to the new labeling---agents.
+Those labeled $1,\ldots,M$ are designated as celebrities and those labeled $M+1,\ldots,N$ are designated as commoners.

-More formally, let $\tau:N\to N$ be a random permutation of the names of the agents used by the designer (this is different from the order they arrive).
+More formally, let $\tau:N\to N$ be a random permutation of the names of the agents used by the designer (this is different from the order in which they made a decision).
 In particular let $\tau$ be similar to $\sigma_{U}$ in that it chooses each permutation with equal probability.
-Let ${\cal H}$ be the (random) celebrities graph where agent $k$ is a celebrity if and only if $\tau(k) \le K$.
+Let ${\mathcal H}$ be the (random) celebrities graph where agent $k$ is a celebrity if and only if $\tau(k) \le M$.

-Before considering the case of random relabeling let us study the case where the relabeling is deterministic:
+Before considering the case of random relabeling, let us study the case where the relabeling is deterministic:

-\begin{lemma} Let $\tau$ and $\sigma$ be two deterministic permutations of the $N$ agents and consider the following two social learning challenges which differ on the order of arrival and corresponding social networks \begin{enumerate} \item Agents arrive according to the order $\sigma$ with signals $s_{\tau(1)},s_{\tau(2)},\ldots,s_{\tau(N)}$ and $\cal H$ is the bi-clique where agents $\tau^{-1}(1),\ldots,\tau^{-1}(K)$ are designated as celebrities. \item Agents arrive according to the permutation $\sigma(\tau^{-1})$ with signals $s_1,s_2,\ldots,s_N$ and ${\cal G}$ is the bi-clique with agents $1,\ldots,K$ designated as celebrities. \end{enumerate} For any signal profile $s_1,s_2,\ldots,s_N$ and for any stage $t$, the signal, the action and the location (celebrity or not) of the agent arriving at time $t$ in both challenges are the same. \end{lemma}
+\begin{lemma} Let $\tau$ and $\sigma$ be two deterministic permutations of the $N$ agents and consider the following two social learning challenges which differ on the order by which decisions are made and corresponding social networks: \begin{enumerate} \item Agents make decisions according to the order $\sigma$ with signals \\ $s_{\tau(1)},s_{\tau(2)},\ldots,s_{\tau(N)}$ and $\mathcal H$ is the bi-clique where agents $\tau^{-1}(1),\ldots,\tau^{-1}(M)$ are designated as celebrities. \item Agents make decisions according to the permutation $\sigma(\tau^{-1})$ with signals $s_1,s_2,\ldots,s_N$ and ${\mathcal G}$ is the bi-clique with agents $1,\ldots,M$ designated as celebrities. \end{enumerate} For any signal profile $s_1,s_2,\ldots,s_N$ and for any stage $t$, the signal, the action and the location (celebrity or not) of the agent making decisions at time $t$ in both challenges are the same. \end{lemma}